-If you want raw power with a touch of class look no further than this 1968 Plymouth GTX in B5 Blue metallic paint with with black interior.
+If you want raw power with a touch of class look no further than this 1968 Plymouth GTX in Forest Green with black interior.
 Powered by the 440 cubic inch (that's 7.2 liters folks!)
 V8 Super Commando engine.

 What the Plymouth GTX offered was plenty of exterior flair and top-of-the-line interior that included embossed vinyl.
 Plymouth described them as, "rich, yet simple".
 Door and instrument panels are trimmed with simulated walnut grain.
 Loop-pile carpeting throughout.
 Seats were available in eight color combinations and seat belts were provided front and rear.